Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Carnegie has 67 active public transport stops, offering a mix of lightrail and bus services.
-These are served by 15 different routes, collectively handling 7,350 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically living 169 meters from the nearest stop.
-Most commutes in this residential area are outward-bound.
-Cars remain the dominant mode of transport at 69%, while trains account for 18%.
-The average vehicle ownership per dwelling is 0.8, below the regional average.
+Carnegie has 67 active public transport stops offering a mix of lightrail and bus services.
+These stops are served by 15 individual routes, facilitating 7,350 weekly passenger trips in total.
+Transport accessibility is rated excellent with residents typically located 169 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Car remains dominant at 69%, while train usage stands at 18%.
+Vehicle ownership averages 0.8 per dwelling, below the regional average.

-According to the 2021 Census, 44.5% of residents work from home, which may be influenced by COVID-19 conditions.
-Service frequency averages 1,050 trips per day across all routes, equating to approximately 109 weekly trips per individual stop.
+According to the 2021 Census, 44.5% of residents work from home, potentially influenced by COVID-19 conditions.
+Service frequency averages 1,050 trips daily across all routes, equating to approximately 109 weekly trips per stop.

 Frequently Asked Questions - Transport